mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 So, Dōgen Zenji [talks about this] in *Shōbōgenzō* – the title is *Kokyo* in Japanese, which means literally “Old Mirror” or “Ancient Mirror.”
 This is a very interesting chapter.

 I mentioned *mirror* is that which you can see the essential nature of human life reflected in that mirror.
 So that mirror implies kind of vastness, vast expanse of sky, or space, where all sentient beings coexist simultaneously in peace, in silence, in harmony.
-Plainly speaking, maybe it is called sometimes “the truth.”
+Plainly speaking, maybe it is called sometimes “the truth”.

 So this is a mirror.
 In other words, “what is a mirror?” means “what is the truth?”